auivanau/auivanau.github.io/_litreview/2026-06-08-radonc-literature-digest-june-1-7-2026.md

 # Weekly Radiation Oncology Literature Surveillance Digest: June 1–7, 2026

-Preamble:
-I am one month away from my radiation oncology residency at U of A, starting in July, so I wanted to prime my mind for radiation oncology topics.
-Also, I wanted to continue experimenting with AI agents via scheduled literature surveillance.

 This is a self-curated list using ChatGPT 5.5 Thinking.
 I created a scheduled task, i.e. a basic AI agent, to provide me with topics in radiation oncology that interest me.
 Topics include: adaptive radiotherapy, image guidance, AI contouring, treatment planning, QA, toxicity prediction, SBRT, reirradiation, and major oncology trials.

 Coverage window searched: **June 1–7, 2026**